Stavros Halkias: 2008–2022: Emergence and podcasting

+2022–present: Breakthrough and acting

 In 2022, Halkias released his first comedy special, Live At The Lodge Room, on his YouTube channel, which reached 2 million views in three weeks.
+In January 2023, Halkias modeled and performed at a menswear and comedy show organized by designer Colm Dillane, also known as KidSuper, at the Casino de Paris.

 His second special, Stavros Halkias: Fat Rascal, was released on Netflix in December 2023.

-In January 2023, Halkias modeled and performed at a menswear fashion and comedy show organized by designer Colm Dillane, also known as KidSuper, at the Casino de Paris.

 Halkias has become well known for his crowd work, often engaging actively with the audience and riffing on their stories and anecdotes.
 Many of his stand-up clips on his YouTube channel feature this practice.
 In 2023, he released a half-hour crowd-work-only comedy special, Four Nights In NYC.

-In 2024, Halkias co-starred in the Netflix series Tires.
-The same year the movie Sweethearts, where he plays a minor role, was released on Max, and he appeared in the talk show John Mulaney Presents: Everybody's in LA.
-He also starred in the independent comedy film Let's Start a Cult, a film he wrote with director Ben Kitnick and co-star Wes Haney.
+In 2024, Halkias appeared in the Netflix series Tires.
+That same year, he had a minor role in the film Sweethearts, which was released on Max.
+He also made an appearance on the talk show John Mulaney Presents: Everybody's in LA.
+Additionally, he starred in the independent comedy film Let's Start a Cult, which he co-wrote with director Ben Kitnick and co-star Wes Haney.

-In 2025, Halkias played Officer Casey Boyd, a character in the Yorgos Lanthimos film Bugonia, starring alongside Emma Stone and Jesse Plemons.
+In 2025, Halkias appeared as Officer Casey Boyd in Yorgos Lanthimos' film Bugonia.
+The film, also starring Emma Stone and Jesse Plemons, received several Academy Award nominations including Best Picture.

 Personal life

+Halkias retains a close connection to Baltimore.
+He splits his time between there and New York City, keeping a home in Batimore's Canton neighborhood.
+His tour manager and podcast producer is his childhood best friend, Eldis Sula.

 Halkias is a Baltimore Ravens and Olympiacos fan.

+Halkias cites his experiences during the COVID-19 pandemic as inspiration for his efforts at weight loss.

+Political views

-Halkias has been noted as a body-positive activist.
-Halkias' involvement with Cum Town has occasionally caused controversy, with criticism levied at the podcast's association with the dirtbag left.
+Since Cum Town, Halkias' humor and general content have marked him as having leftist beliefs.
+In the early 2020s, Halkias' involvement with Cum Town occasionally caused controversy, with criticism levied at the podcast's association with the dirtbag left.

-Political beliefs

 In 2025, Halkias appeared in a video with Zohran Mamdani to promote the latter's campaign in the 2025 New York City Democratic mayoral primary, which Mamdani later won.

+In 2025, Halkias declined to perform at the Riyadh Comedy Festival.